websavers/centos2alma_openvz/README.md

 ```
 rpm -qa | grep el7
 ```
-Note: anything that says el7_9 is used in versions 7 through 9
+Note: anything that says el7_9 is used in versions 7 through 9 and should probably remain

 ## SolusVM
 For those using SolusVM, run these on your master to update the OS name.
 Be sure to replace HOSTNAME with the actual hostname of the container.